Players (Canadian) Formula Atlantic Series Race

 - March 75B (Tim Cooper): Tim Cooper (Kansas City, MO) raced a yellow #8 March 75B for Doug Shierson Racing in 1975 with backing from Rutledge Oil.
 Photographs show that this car had all the features of a 75B, so is unlikely to have been his older 73B updated, although this remains a possibility.
 Cooper moved to Wilbur Bunce Racing for 1976, and the "75B/76B" that Bunce built up for him is likely to have been based on this 75B (but could have been based on Cooper's older 73B).
 Cooper raced this car in the Players Canadian and IMSA championship in 1976.
 He appeared at a few races in early 1977 in a March "77B", thought to be this same car further updated.
 Subsequent history unknown.

-- March 75B (Price Cobb): Price Cobb (Dallas, TX), a 20-year-old Formula Ford graduate, raced a March 75B for Doug Shierson Racing in Formula Atlantic in 1975, although there is some suspicion that he started the season in a 74B.
+- March 75B (Price Cobb): Price Cobb (Dallas, TX), a 20-year-old Formula Ford graduate, raced a brown #6 March 75B for Doug Shierson Racing in Formula Atlantic in 1975, although there is some suspicion that he started the season in a 74B.
+The colour of the car implies that he had chassis 75B/3.
 He stayed with Doug Shierson Racing for 1976, racing a 76B, and it is likely that his 75B remained with Shierson to be sold.

 - March 75B [10?]
 (Craig Hill): A white March 75B invoiced by March to Ecurie Canada.
 Based on the colour, the white #4 car of Craig Hill in the Player Canadian Formula Atlantic series in 1975, sponsored by Gabriel Special.
 Subsequent history unknown.